twilcomgistix/MSPSentry-FOSS/README.md

 If you know what you're doing with Node.Js, then this should be straightforward.
 If not, set the token in the `--env` argument on your Docker run command and be sure to update it once every 6 months.

 I have not included any of the database or secrets encryption source code used by the [MSP Sentry](https://mspsentry.com) hosted service in this repository.

-You could use SQL or NoSQL or whatever you like to store that secret if you're motivated enough.